NicSenn/ARU-Net-Pytorch/README.md

 ## Installation
 1. Use Python >= 3.8.8 and PyTorch >= 1.9
 2. Install needed packages in requirements.txt using a virtual environment (e.g. conda).
-If there are problems installing "albumentations while using conda, try "conda install -c conda-forge albumentations".
+If there are problems installing "albumentations" while using conda, try "conda install -c conda-forge albumentations".
 3. Install https://github.com/CyberZHG/torch-same-pad (pip install git+https://github.com/CyberZHG/torch-same-pad.git).
 4. If needed, set the PYTHONPATH to the project location.